simplyadrian/cookbook-autofs-simplyadrian/README.md

 autofs-nativex Cookbook
 =======================
-This cookbook provides a library to modify the autofs mappings as well as two recipes that setup the current autofs usage at NativeX.
+This cookbook provides the ability install and configure the autofs service and ayutomount mappings.
+As well as two recipes that setup the current autofs usage at NativeX for AWS and CDC.

 Attributes
 ----------